Music: Amazing Grace

 The multiple feathering and tail angle is like nothing else.
 The body feathers are fine and lacy around the edges.
 Very wispy and soft.

-The plans and much other useful information can also be found in Long Tailed Fowl, the new book by David Rogers and Toni-Marie Astin.
+Other information can also be found in Long Tailed Fowl, the new book by David Rogers and Toni-Marie Astin.
 Details (link opens in a new window)

 Our goal is to breed up true modern Onagadori.
 Selecting very carefully for health and feathering, making as many family lines as possible so that inbreeding will never be required, are the most fundamental things at this point.
 Coloration and comb size can all be fixed after the main points of the breed are set.